 Back Judge: Make certain you have the correct time.
 Other officials will check their watches with yours.
-Playing time shall be kept with a game clock which may be either a stopwatch, operated by the B or a field clock, operated under the direction of the B. If they have been delivered to the locker room, take over game balls from R, and take them to the field just before game time.
+Playing time shall be kept with a game clock which may be either a stopwatch, operated by the S or a field clock, operated under the direction of the S. If they have been delivered to the locker room, take over game balls from R, and take them to the field just before game time.
 Have a stopwatch or watches ready if necessary.
 Ensure that you have an accurate device for timing the 25/40-second count.
-Meet with both clock operators 60 minutes before kickoff, (See Section 7) and review game timing procedures for both play clock and game clock.